jerin25/My-project/README.md

 # My-project
 First Project
 Hai
-This is my second text file in Github
+This is my second text file